Bunker Hill Houston Neighborhood Guide

 - St. Cecilia School at 11740 Joan of Arc Dr. Located in Hedwig Village, SCS is a non-profit coeducational school within the Roman Catholic Archdiocese of Galveston-Houston.
 The school’s curriculum centers of six core subjects (Theology, Mathematics, Sciences, Social Sciences, Literature, and English).

-- The Kinkaid School at 201 Kinkaid School Dr. Kinkaid is one of the most prestigious private schools in the Memorial Villages.
+- The Kinkaid School at 201 Kinkaid School Dr. Kinkaid is one of the most prestigious private schools in the Houston area.
 It was originally located in Houston, but later moved to a bigger campus in Piney Point Village.

 - Duchesne Academy of the Sacred Heart at 10202 Memorial Dr. Duchesne Academy is an all-girls Catholic school and is part of the Archdiocese of Galveston-Houston and the Independent School Association of the Southwest.
 The school serves students from grades K to 12.